-Stockholders' equity decreased by \$2,846,000 or 6 percent during 2013, due to a decrease of \$3,799,000 in accumulated other comprehensive income (loss), net of taxes.
-This decrease is attributed to a rise in treasury interest rates and swings in credit spreads, and their impact on the Company's available for sale securities portfolio.
-Retained earnings increased by \$940,000 due to net income of \$1,349,000 offset by a \$237,000 preferred dividend paid to the Treasury and a \$172,000 dividend paid to common stockholders.
+Stockholders' equity increased by \$3,259,000 or 7 percent during 2014, primarily due to an increase of \$1,752,000 in accumulated other comprehensive income (loss), net of taxes and the net income of \$1,809,000 earned in 2014.
+This increase in accumulated other comprehensive income (loss), net of taxes is attributed to the markets' treasury interest rates and swings in credit spreads, and their impact on the Company's available for sale securities portfolio.
+Retained earnings increased by \$1,400,000 due to a net income of \$1,809,000 offset by a \$237,000 preferred dividend paid to the Treasury and a \$172,000 dividend paid to common stockholders.
+Net income increased by \$460,000 to \$1,809,000 compared to \$1,349,000 in prior year.

-The annual dividend payout rate was \$0.08 per common share in 2013 and 2012.
-The dividend payout ratio was 15 percent and 32 percent for 2013 and 2012, respectively.
+The annual dividend payout rate was \$0.08 per common share in 2014 and 2013.
+The dividend payout ratio was 11 percent and 15 percent for 2014 and 2013, respectively.
 The Company intends to continue a dividend payout ratio that is competitive in the banking industry while maintaining an adequate level of retained earnings to support continued growth.
 Because of our CDCI investment, we must receive the approval of Treasury before increasing our dividend above \$0.08 per common share.

 A strong capital position, which is vital to the continued profitability of the Company, also promotes depositor and investor confidence and provides a solid foundation for the future growth of the organization.
 The Company has satisfied its capital requirements principally through the retention of earnings.
 The ratio of average shareholders' equity as a percentage of total average assets is one measure used to determine capital strength.
-The Company continues to maintain a strong capital position as its ratio of average stockholders' equity to average assets for 2013 was 12.00 percent compared with 12.27 percent in 2012.
+The Company continues to maintain a strong capital position as its ratio of average stockholders' equity to average assets was 11.89 percent for 2014 and 12.00 percent in 2013.